FOGBABY/jsoncpp/README.md

 ## License

 See the `LICENSE` file for details.
-In summary, JsonCpp is licensed under the MIT license, or public domain if desired and recognized in your jurisdiction.
+In summary, JsonCpp is licensed under the MIT license, or public domain if desired and recognized in your jurisdiction.good